 Michael is an Independent Organizational consultant and Lecturer.
 Prior, Michael served as the Founder and Principal of the Maof Branco Weiss School for school dropouts in Modiin.
 Previously Michael was the head of Maof classes at a municipal high school, and before that he was the coordinator and homeroom teacher for youth at risk in the Tafnit program.
 He served as a lecturer at the academic preparatory program at the Achva College.
 Michael is actively involved in the community.
 He counseled and led social activities for vulnerable populations in Beit Shemesh and the Mateh Yehuda regional council.
 He also founded classes for illiterate women on Moshav Zecharia.

-Or is the Managing Director of The Good Food Institute in Israel.
+Or is the Director of Operations, The Good Food Institute Chair, Meatless Monday Israel.
+Prior to that Or served as Managing Director of The Good Food Institute in Israel.
 Previously, she directed the Meatless Mondays's NGO Program and directed Partnerships at 'Merkaz Ma'ase', a Rashi Foundation organization for advancing equality of opportunities through voluntary activities for young adults from Israel’s socioeconomic periphery.
 Prior to that, in 2009, Or founded and served as business development manager at 'Lazooz Media', a company developing artistic games and media concepts for children.
 Simultaneously she volunteered at 'Mother to Mother’, an organization providing support to mothers post childbirth.
 Or served as a noncommissioned Education Officer working with new immigrant recruits from the Ethiopian community and later as an Education Officer in the IDF.